KimVianney/KimVianney/README.md

 </h3>

 - :computer: Currently studying software engineering at Makerere University.
-- :tools: My primary language is **Python**.
+- :briefcase: My primary language is **Python**.
 I also use Javascript and Java.
 - :handshake: I am open to collaborating on projects that are Python based.
 - :envelope: You can contact me at [kimvianney6@gmail.com](mailto://kimvianney6@gmail.com)